guwoody/cap-employees-projects/README.md

 **Entities:**
 - `Employees`: Projection of employee data with redirect capability for navigation
 - `EmployeesValueHelp`: Enhanced employee view with a virtual `project` field, used for value list scenarios
-- `Projects`: Project data with an `assignLead` custom action
+- `Projects`: Project data with custom actions for project lifecycle management
 - `ProjectSupportTeams`: Support team member assignments
 - `ProjectStatus`: Project status codes

 **Custom Actions:**
 - `assignLead`: Assigns an employee as the project lead for a draft project
   - Parameter: `employeeID` (String) - The ID of the employee to assign as lead
-  - Validation: Ensures the employee exists and prevents duplicate assignments by excluding already assigned project members
+  - Validation: Ensures the employee exists and prevents duplicate assignments
+- `startImplementation`: Transitions project status from PENDING to INPROGRESS
+- `completeProject`: Transitions project status from INPROGRESS to DONE

 **Features:**
 - Draft enablement for both Employees and Projects entities allowing offline edits
+- Status flow handling with controlled state transitions via actions
 - Value list annotations with side effects for dynamic employee filtering
 - Association-based filtering to prevent duplicate team assignments

 ## Service Implementation

-The business logic is implemented in [srv/service.js](srv/service.js) and includes:
+The business logic is implemented in [srv/service.js](srv/service.js) and [srv/projects-flows.cds](srv/projects-flows.cds) and includes:

+### **Status Flow Handling**
+Defined in [srv/projects-flows.cds](srv/projects-flows.cds), provides controlled project lifecycle transitions:
+- `startImplementation`: Allows transition from PENDING ('P') to INPROGRESS ('I')
+- `completeProject`: Allows transition from INPROGRESS ('I') to DONE ('D')

+Status transitions are restricted and only valid from specified source states, preventing invalid state changes.

 ### **assignLead Action Implementation**
 Handles the assignment of project leads with the following logic: